Online Student Resources

 Accept your Offer of Admission

-To accept your offer of admission, please complete the online 'Reply to Offer of Admission' form which can be found on your Admissions Application Status Page.
+To accept your offer of admission, please complete the online 'Reply to Offer of Admission' found in your admissions portal.

 Accept Your Offer